grantcurell/RTS-Rain-Sensor/README.md

 ### Potentiometer

-#### Introduction to Potentiometers
-A potentiometer, often called a "pot," is an electronic component used to vary resistance manually.
-It consists of a resistive element and three terminals.

 #### Components of a Potentiometer
 A potentiometer has the following components:
 - **Resistive Element:** This is a strip of resistive material, usually made of carbon, cermet, or conductive plastic.
 It determines the total resistance of the potentiometer.